RoyIvia/devops-cloud-portfolio/00-devops-fundamentals/01-virtual-machines.md

 **Example Scenario**:

 - A physical server has 64 CPU cores and 256 GB RAM.
-- Without virtualization, only one team uses the server; the rest of the resources remain idle.
+- Without virtualisation, only one team uses the server; the rest of the resources remain idle.
-- With virtualization, 8 VMs can run, each with 8 CPUs and 32 GB RAM, allowing multiple teams or applications to share the same hardware efficiently.
+- With virtualisation, 8 VMs can run, each with 8 CPUs and 32 GB RAM, allowing multiple teams or applications to share the same hardware efficiently.

 ## Why Virtual Machines Matter for DevOps